cgoudet/PhotonSystematic/README.md

 Finished files will appear in the directory from which the routine is launched.

+A typical files contains 100k events.
+This steps is usually run at 15Hz interactively (--mode 0) for a running time of about two hours.
+On the batch, the code usually runs at lower rate (5-10Hz) and lasts for 3 to four hours.
+Given the large number of files, it is usually run of the batch (--mode 1).

 ### Copy ntuple to directory
 - Call python PhotonSystematic/python/FillNtuple.py --mode 2
 - You can remove the FillNtuple directories in the current directory afterward